cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Set hash = 0
 - Multiply the current hash by 67; 67 is a prime number, chosen because multiplying by a prime reduces collisions and spreads the effect of each character across the final hash value.
 - Add the character's ASCII code, ensuring each character uniquely influences the hash.
-- Mask with 0xffffffff to keep the result within 32 bits, simulating integer overflow; 0xffffffff—which in binary is 32 ones—keeps only the lowest 32 bits of a number, ensuring the hash behaves like a real 32-bit hash, remains fixed-size, deterministic, and avoids large-number rounding errors in TypeScript.
+- Mask with 0xffffffff to keep the result within 32 bits, simulating integer overflow; 0xffffffff--which in binary is 32 ones--keeps only the lowest 32 bits of a number, ensuring the hash behaves like a real 32-bit hash, remains fixed-size, deterministic, and avoids large-number rounding errors in TypeScript.
 - Convert the 32-bit integer to hexadecimal, producing a fixed-length string representation suitable for comparing against the difficulty target in the PoW simulation.
 - Limitation of simplication: As the result is constrained to 32 bits, this can lead to collisions (different inputs producing the same hash), which is a limitation of this simplified approach.\
 \